ChatzigeorgiouGroup/SelectCells/README.md

 ### controls for Contour Selecting
 * 'left click' adds a contour to selection.
 * 'right click' removes a contour from selection.
-* 'middle click' adds a marker to a skeleton indicating where it will be cut if this is the only selected contour..
+* 'middle click' adds a marker to a skeleton indicating where it will be cut if this is the only selected contour.
+* <kbd>left</kbd> and <kbd>right</kbd> open next/previous images from the loaded list.
 * <kbd>1</kbd> applies a generous gaussian filter.
 * <kbd>2</kbd> adjusts the gamma with gamma = 0.2.
 * <kbd>3</kbd> adjusts the gamma with gamma = 1.5.